 Army jawan killed as Pakistani troops shell forward areas along LoC, IB in J-K

-An Army jawan was killed on Monday as Pakistani troops opened fire and lobbed mortar shells at forwarding areas along the Line of Control (LoC) and the International Border (IB) in Jammu and Kashmir, officials said.
-The heavy Pakistani firing and shelling were reported along the LoC in Poonch district's Krishna Ghati sector and Rajouri's Nowshera sector, and along the IB in Kathua district, the officials said.
+An Army jawan was killed on Monday in unprovoked Pakistani firing along the Line of Control (LoC) in Rajouri district of Jammu and Kashmir, raising the number of soldiers who fell to cross-border firing this month to four, officials said.
+Pakistan Army and Rangers personnel also targeted forward areas and posts along the LoC in Krishna Ghati sector of Poonch and along the International Border in Hiranagar sector in Kathua district, prompting strong retaliation by the Indian forces, the officials said.

+"Pakistan army resorted to unprovoked ceasefire violation along the LoC in Nowshera sector of Rajouri, causing critical injuries to Havildar Dipak Karki who later succumbed to his injuries," Jammu-based Army PRO Lt Col Devender Anand said.
+He said the firing from across the border in the sector started at 5.30 am and was responded effectively by the Indian Army.

+However, it was not immediately clear if there were any casualties on the Pakistani side in the retaliatory action, the officer said.
+"Havildar Karki was a brave, highly motivated and sincere soldier.
+The nation will always remain indebted to him for his supreme sacrifice and devotion to duty," Lt Col Anand said.

-Earlier, a defense spokesman said, "At about 0330 hours today, Pak army initiated unprovoked ceasefire violation by firing of small arms and intense shelling with mortars along LoC in Krishnagati Sector in Poonch district," a defense spokesman said.
-"Again at about 0530 hours Pak Army initiated unprovoked ceasefire violation in Nowshera sector, district Rajouri," he said.
+Pakistan Army personnel also targeted forward areas in Krishnagati sector in Poonch district, the army spokesman said.
+"At about 0330 hours today, Pak army initiated unprovoked ceasefire violation by firing of small arms and intense shelling with mortars along LoC in Krishnagati Sector in Poonch district," the spokesman said.

 ALSO READ